(Japanese miso soup)

 - Soft tofu, cut into small cubes -- 1/4 pound

 - Wakame (dried seaweed), soaked in warm water and shredded -- 2 tablespoons

 - Bring the dashi to a simmer over medium heat.

 - Using the back of a spoon, rub the miso though a fine sieve into the simmering dashi.
 Bring soup back to a low simmer.

 - Place a small amount of garnish in each individual's bowl.
 Remove soup from heat, pour into bowls and serve immediately.

-- Use whatever type of miso you like.
+- Types of miso: Use whatever type of miso you like.
 White (shiro) miso is popular in the wintertime; red (aka) miso is more common in the summer.

-- Other garnishes can be cooked in the simmering dashi before you add the miso for a more substantial soup: shredded daikon; asparagus spears; shredded crabmeat; cubed winter melon; bite-sized pieces of beef, chicken or pork.
+- Other additions: Other garnishes can be cooked in the simmering dashi before you add the miso for a more substantial soup — shredded daikon; asparagus spears; shredded crabmeat; cubed winter melon; bite-sized pieces of beef, chicken or pork.